Our interactive data visualizations that show the case fatality rate in each country are updated daily.

 The text below is updated periodically.
-In the last update we replaced some of the earlier content on mortality risks by age and preexisting health conditions before vaccines were available.
+In the last update we replaced some of the earlier content on mortality risks by age and preexisting health conditions from before vaccines were available.

 The case fatality rate (CFR) is simply the number of confirmed deaths divided by the number of confirmed cases.